Faculty: Edwin R. Chapman, PhD

 Our work is also focused on components of the "SNARE-complex", which is thought to form the core of the fusion apparatus.
 The rapid kinetics of exocytosis (<1 ms) indicate that only a handful of molecular rearrangements occur to couple Ca2+-synaptotagmin to the opening of the fusion pore.
 We are using a combination of biochemical, biophysical, imaging, spectroscopic and genetic approaches to delineate the interactions/conformational changes that occur during this window of time.

-Current experiments include the reconstitution of Ca2+-triggered membrane fusion in vitro, visualization of protein rearrangements and vesicle dynamics inside living cells, genetic manipulations to modulate the efficiency of synaptic transmission, time resolved electrophysiological studies to dissect individual steps in the release pathway and to manipulate the properties of the exocytotic fusion pore, and imaging approaches to monitor 'sub-quantal' exocytosis.
+Current experiments include the reconstitution of Ca2+-triggered membrane fusion in vitro, visualization of protein rearrangements and vesicle dynamics inside living cells, genetic manipulations to modulate the efficiency and kinetics of synaptic transmission, and time resolved optical and electrophysiological studies to dissect individual steps in the release pathway and to manipulate the properties of the exocytotic fusion pore.

 Honors & Awards